-- Tangent EdgesTangent Edges are topological edges of faces that match in tangency.
+Tangent Edges are topological edges of faces that match in tangency.
 The most commonly seen tangent edges are the edges of fillets.
-They are often made visible in pictorial views but are removed from orthographic views. - Where to Find It Shortcut Menu: Right-click the view and click Tangent Edge
+They are often made visible in pictorial views but are removed from orthographic views.

+Shortcut Menu: Right-click the view and click Tangent Edge